dashpay/docs/developers/integration.rst

 attempt to lock every valid transaction by default without any additional fee or action by the sending wallet or user.
 A transaction is eligible for InstantSend when each of its inputs is considered confirmed.
-This is the case when:
+This is the case when at least one of the following circumstances is true:

 - the previous transaction referred to by the input is confirmed with 6 blocks